 What’s included in each pack of our reusable sanitary pads?

 - One waterproof wet bag

-Plus, for every pack of reusable pads you buy from Trade To Aid, we donate a pack to women and girls in need – whether that’s in a refugee camp, conflict or natural disaster zone.
+Plus, for every pack of reusable pads you buy from Trade To Aid, we donate a pack to a refugee in need of period products.

 Any other profits are dedicated to menstrual education programmes in West Africa.
 We’re improving awareness of what periods are, and eliminating taboo and stigma.